 Over-The-Counter Medicines for Infants and Children

-Over-the-counter (OTC) drugs are medications you can buy without a health care provider's
+Over-the-counter (OTC) drugs are medicines you can buy without a healthcare provider's

 prescription.
 They usually come as pills, capsules, or liquids, and are sold in drugstores